kaltura/playkit-ios/docs/Offline.md

 # Download

-## Download with AVAssetDownloadTask (iOS 10+) -- FairPlay or Clear
+## Download with AVAssetDownloadTask (iOS 10+) -- FairPlay or Clear HLS

 Call `LocalAssetsManager.prepareForDownload(of:)`.
 Returns:
-- AVURLAsset configured with the FairPlay AssetResourceLoader delegate (if required)
+- AVURLAsset optionally configured with the PlayKit's FairPlay license acquisition delegate (AVAssetResourceLoaderDelegate)
 - PKMediaSource: the selected MediaSource

-The application is responsible for using AVAssetDownloadTask
+The application is responsible for starting and managing AVAssetDownloadTask and related APIs.
+PlayKit is only responsible for the FairPlay license delegate.

-## Download with DTG
+## Download with DTG - HLS only

 ### Clear: iOS 8+

-Call `LocalAssetsManager.getPreferredDownloadableMediaSource(for:)`.
-Returns a PKMediaSource recommended for download.
+Call `LocalAssetsManager.getPreferredDownloadableMediaSource(for:)`, returns a PKMediaSource recommended for download.
 Pass the `PKMediaSource.contentUrl` property to DTG.

 ### FairPlay: iOS 10.3+